Alpha-AI-LTD/ISB-Body-language-and-EMO-Scoring/README.md

 ## 🔍 Why this exists

-At ISB, students are asked to upload videos on the USpeak platform for scoring.
+At ISB (Indian School of Business, https://www.isb.edu/en.html), students are asked to upload videos on the USpeak platform for scoring.
 Unfortunately, the system is closed, opaque, and lacks real-time feedback—making it hard for students to iterate and improve.
 This tool provides a **transparent, replicable, and research-driven** alternative.

 By making this open-source, we aim to: